OneDrive Usage Report In M365 Admin Center & PowerShell

 Download and save this file, and then view it inside any spreadsheet program.

-How to Deploy a Custom PowerShell Script to Check OneDive Usage?
+How to Deploy a Custom PowerShell Script to Check OneDrive Activity?

 Step 1.
-Start by opening a brand new PowerShell instance with admin privileges.
-To do this, just select the Run as Administrator option when you are starting up PowerShell.
+Open a new PowerShell instance with admin privileges.
+To do this, just select the Run as Administrator option when you start up PowerShell.
+Then, type:

 Install-Module Microsoft.Graph -Force

-Here, the use of the “-Force” flag is optional but recommended so that you install all the modules in priority.
+Here, use “-Force” so that you install all the modules in priority.

 Step 3.
-Once the installation part completes, to generate the OneDrive usage report, connect to the Graph API by entering
+Once the installation completes, to generate the OneDrive usage report, connect the Graph API:

 Connect-MgGraph

-Note that the scope is read all, which means that even a “Reports Reader” role can start a request; you don’t need to go up to Global admin or even SharePoint administrator.
+Step 4.
+Mention the scopes of the reports.
+If the scope is read all, even a “Reports Reader” role can start a request; you don’t need to go up to Global admin or even SharePoint administrator.

 Step 5.
-Also, as soon as you push Enter, a browser window will launch and will ask for your credentials.
+A browser window will launch and will ask for your credentials.
 Don’t worry, this is normal behavior.
 Microsoft just wants to make sure that the request is genuine.

 Accept Permissions for OneDrive Usage Report